2023 SafeTREC Traffic Safety Facts: Drug-Involved Driving

 Introduction

 Drug-involved driving consists of driving under the influence of illicit, prescription, or over-the-counter drugs.
-This includes polysubstance abuse, or the use of multiple drugs at the same time, which is an emerging concern identified by the National Traffic Safety Board (NTSB) and the use of cannabis while driving.
+This includes polysubstance abuse, or the use of multiple drugs at the same time, which is an emerging concern identified by the National Transportation Safety Board (NTSB) and the use of cannabis while driving.

 Types of Drugs that affect Driving Skills